 My thoughts on logging in Victoria.

 Although many argue about how much we should or should not be logging in this state I think it’s important to find a balance so we can hold on to these important fundamental industries, especially when they work well and are profitable.
+We need to manage the regrowth of the bush, locking them up and banning logging is a disaster waiting to happen.

 To learn more about the sustainability of the local Victorian Ash I use (direct from the mill in Weir Road) please visit their website